 Chief Executive Officer of the Geena Davis Institute on Gender in Media.
 Di Nonno leads the Institute’s strategic direction, research, education, advocacy, financial and operational activities.
 Di Nonno brings 30 years of successful international executive and strategic advisor leadership experience in entertainment, non-profit, digital and consumer packaged goods industries.
 Di Nonno serves as the Chair of the Board of Directors for the Television Academy Foundation; Board of Directors: Population Media Center, and Promundo U.S., Friends of the Erben Organ; Advisory Board for PBS Kid’s Ready Jet Go, GameChanger Films; Strategic Advisor YouTube Red.
 Di Nonno served as President of the Glass Lions Jury for the Cannes Lions 2016.

 Jared Lamenzo is an acclaimed musician, producer, and artist and the Director of Music and Organist of the Basilica of St. Patrick’s Old Cathedral.
 He has concertized on historic organs in Germany, Italy, Latin America, and South America, as well as the Vatican, and has worked with Grammy Award–winning artists.
-He serves as a member of the American Guild of Organists International Performer of the Year Committee and has served the Archdiocesan Music Commission’s Organ Committee.
+He serves as a Board member of the American Guild of Organists NYC Chapter, is a member of its International Performer of the Year Committee, and is Secretary of the Archdiocesan Music Commission.
 He is an Associate Organist of St. Francis of Assisi Church, and was the Organ Scholar at the First Presbyterian Church of New York.
 He is a graduate of Harvard in Applied Science and Engineering, with a Master’s degree from NYU’s Tisch School of the Arts.
 He served as President of the revived Harvard Radcliffe Organ Society and ran the Harvard Sunday Jazz Band.

 President and Founding Principal, Revenue Works Inc., a New York based consulting firm.
 He is the Director of Development for the Basilica of St. Patrick’s Old Cathedral and revived the tradition of Christian burial on the historic grounds of the church.
 Prior to starting his own consulting firm, Frank has held strategic sales and management positions for Fortune 50 and Global 200 Companies and was a member of the leadership team at WorldNow (now Frankly Co.), a ComScore Top 50 web property where he successfully led the turnaround of the Local Advertising Sales business.
 Frank is a former board member of the Cooley’s Anemia Foundation where he served as Director of the Speaker’s Bureau and New Chapter Formation.
 He was a recipient of The President’s Volunteer Service Award from George W. Bush, for his work with charitable organizations.
 He is a graduate of St. John’s University in New York.